 - Import from offline conversion metric

-While it works a bit differently for each type of conversion you must implement the Adwords conversion tracking tag into the code of your website.
-For full implementation directions visit the Adwords support site.
+While it works a bit differently for each type of conversion you must implement the Google Ads conversion tracking tag into the code of your website.
+For full implementation directions visit the Google Ads support site.

-Another recommended tracking option in Adwords is to link your analytics account.
+Another recommended tracking option in Google Ads is to link your analytics account.
 Full directions for how to link accounts can be found in the help section of the Analytics site.

 Set Up for Initial Success

-The above steps are the basics of getting an Adwords account launched.
+The above steps are the basics of getting a Google Ads account launched.
 Beyond set up spend time reviewing stats, optimizing your account.
 One of the largest misconceptions of pay per click advertising is that you can set it up and forget it.
 Our PPC blog is a great resource to use to continue the process of your campaigns.

 Learn about Hanapin Marketing